iterative/terraform-provider-iterative/docs/resources/task.md

 This resource will:

 1. Create cloud resources (machines and storage) for the task.
-2. Upload the given `directory` to the cloud storage, if specified.
+2. Upload the given `workdir.input` to the cloud storage.
-3. Run the given `script` until completion or `timeout` in the cloud machine.
+3. Run the given `script` on the cloud machine until completion or `timeout`.
+4. Download results to the given `workdir.output`.

 ## Example Usage